Earth, Wind & Fire: Holiday

 On September 10, 2019, The Los Angeles City Council declared that September 21 would be dedicated Earth, Wind & Fire Day.
 On November 22 of that year the band received the Portrait of a Nation Prize at the Smithsonian's American Portrait Gala.
 EWF were one of the inductees at the 42nd Kennedy Center Honors that took place on December 7, 2019.
 EWF became the first Black group to be inducted into Kennedy Honors.
 The band later guested on Meghan Trainor's October 2020 Christmas studio album A Very Trainor Christmas.
 A song off the album called Holidays rose to No. 10 on the Billboard Holiday Digital Song Sales chart and No. 35 on the Billboard Canadian Adult Contemporary chart.

 During September 2021, EWF reached the top 10 of Billboard's Adult R&B Airplay chart for the first time in 28 years with their new single "You Want My Love", featuring Lucky Daye.
 On April 24, 2022, former saxophonist Andrew Woolfolk died at the age of 71.
 The band later embarked on a joint summer tour with Carlos Santana and made a guest appearance on the Isley Brothers' September 2022 album Make Me Say It Again, Girl.

 On January 1, 2023, it was announced that former drummer Fred White had died at the age of 67.

 In March 2023, Earth, Wind & Fire IP, LLC filed a lawsuit for copyright infringement and trademark dilution against Substantial Music Group and Stellar Communications which had launched an Earth, Wind & Fire Legacy Reunion group.
 In March 2024, a federal judge in Miami ruled in favor of the trademarked Earth, Wind & Fire group against the tribute group, which contains former side musicians and has no original members.

 Earth, Wind & Fire later announced a joint tour, due to occur in summer 2023, with Lionel Richie.
 The band later appeared on Victoria Monét's 2023 album Jaguar II.
 A song off the album called, "Hollywood" featuring EW&F and Monet's daughter Hazel, earned a Grammy nomination in the category of Best Traditional R&B Performance.

 On August 3, 2025, Earth, Wind & Fire appeared as guests of Sabrina Carpenter during her headline set at Lollapalooza, where they sang "Let's Groove" and "September".

+On August 6, 2026, the band postponed its San Francisco show after drummer John Paris suffered a cardiac incident and was rushed to the hospital, where he was listed as in critical condition.
+The group's tour subsequently continued with former drummer Sonny Emory standing in for Paris.